ShikaSD/compose-server-side/README.md

 ### Building it
 You can use `deploy` branch with prebuilt artifacts of runtime.

-`integration` module, contains full stack implementation of actual app.
-Ideally, this is the one you could write if this library will be ever published.
+`integration` module contains implementation of an on both JS and server side.
+Ideally, this is the part you could write if this library will be ever published.

 The Ktor feature with all the definitions is in the `server` module and browser runtime is in the `client` one.